Pylons/pyramid/docs/narr/project.rst

 You'll use a scaffold to create a project, and you'll create your application logic within a package that lives inside the project.
-Even if your application is extremely simple, it is useful to place code that drives the application within a package, because: 1) a package is more easily extended with new code and 2) an application that lives inside a package can also be distributed more easily than one which does not live within a package.
+Even if your application is extremely simple, it is useful to place code that drives the application within a package, because (1) a package is more easily extended with new code, and (2) an application that lives inside a package can also be distributed more easily than one which does not live within a package.

 :app:`Pyramid` comes with a variety of scaffolds that you can use to generate